Family and Systemic Psychotherapy.

-Building a trusting therapeutic alliance is core to my work.
-I am a compassionate, hopeful and collaborative clinician.
+Building a trusting therapeutic relationship with you is core to my work.

-I am a family and systemic psychotherapist and systemic supervisor.
+I am a compassionate and collaborative experienced Family and Systemic Psychotherapist and Systemic supervisor.

-I have worked for 30yrs in the NHS within Child & Adolescent mental health and eating disorders services, both community and inpatient.
-I have worked as family therapist clinically and as manager and Deputy Clinical Lead.
+I have worked for 30yrs in the NHS within Child & Adolescent Mental Health and Eating Disorders Services, in both community and inpatient settings.
+I have worked as Family Therapist clinically, and as manager and Deputy Clinical Lead.

 I particularly enjoy working with people who are gender, sexuality or relationship diverse.

-I work as a clinical systemic supervisor and as a trainer in systemic work and CYP eating disorders.
+I work as a clinical systemic supervisor and as a lecturer/trainer in systemic work and eating disorders.

 My pronouns are she/her